soltiz/nats-hello-world/README-jetstream.md

 Typical errors:

-* "io.nats.client.JetStreamApiException: subjects overlap with an existing stream [10049]"

-	This may indicate that the requested replicas number is too big compared to cluster size

 * "io.nats.client.JetStreamApiException: stream name already in use [10058]"

 	This may indicate that the stream definition is different than the one used to create the same stream name.